weezel/BandEventNotifier/venues/README.md

 This method uses prepared statements, which prevents SQL injections - at least in some level.

-When implmenting a plugin, an example plugin `venues/plugin\_klubi.py` can be used as a reference.
+Plugins under `venues/` directory can be used as a reference when implementing a new plugin.

 File name prefix should be `plugin_`, i.e. `plugin_klubi.py`.

-### Please follow the following coding conventions:
+## Temporarily disabling plugins
+If for a reason or an another one must disable a plugin temporarily, it can be added to `blacklisted` list which in `plugin_handler.py` file.

+### Coding rules
 - Indent is four spaces.
-- Line width is maximum 80 chars, really.
+- Line width is maximum 80 chars
 - Please use the existing files as a reference.